Lunch with Tony

 Tony said life is a hockey game.

 Tony's lunchtime invitation failed to include anything to eat.
 His massive table was empty; a legal pad and pen lay between us.
-Refuting his accusation with data - graduate trained husband and father of two - made him snort.
-Only a lifelong mentoring relationship kept attention long enough for his next two questions:
+Refuting his accusation with data (graduate-trained husband and father of two) made him snort.
+Only a lifelong mentoring relationship created space for his continuance, "You wasted your chance to become a thirty-year old of substance, but you get another chance.
+Can you please describe kind of sixty year old do you want to be?

 - Cloud Gazing: Fix your eyes on people you admire and want to mirror.
 They're changing as clouds are changing.
 You may have to see some of them from afar; like clouds some of your models may grant read-only access.
 Other people will be available for dialogue; take full advantage by stewarding your time with them.